Starting a Solo Practice in New York (2020)

 This program provides an overview of what it takes to own your own practice.
-From choosing a business entity to choosing office space and attracting new clients – get practical and useful tips for starting a practice in New York.
-Program topics include: setting up bank accounts; general accounting information; tax concerns; setting up IOLA accounts; client retainer agreements and intake forms; collecting payments; leaving your old firm; handling referral business; the ethical issues of using the Internet to market your practice; social media considerations; increasing your list of contacts; and much more.
+From choosing a business entity to choosing office space and attracting new clients, get practical and useful tips for starting a practice in New York.
+Focusing on solo practice, program topics include: setting up bank accounts; general accounting information; tax concerns; setting up IOLA accounts; client retainer agreements and intake forms; collecting payments; leaving your old firm; handling referral business; the ethical issues of using the Internet to market your practice; social media considerations; increasing your list of contacts; and much more.

 BLACK FRIDAY SALE